kuzGo/kuzco/TESTING.md

 - Steps I took to resolve: I tried setting DEBUG=True, DEVELOPMNET= True, commented out postgres DB and and added : `STATIC_ROOT = os.path.join(BASE_DIR, 'static')`, ran ``collectstatic`` , however, css and JS are not working locally.
   * Posted the issue on Slack channel #project-milestone-4 for assistance.
   * Contacted the Code Istitute Tutor support (Tutor Jo)
-- Solution : Uncomment the database, revert evrything back to the original code and checked for typos in `DEVELOPMNET= True`
+- Solution : Uncomment the database, revert everything back to the original code and checked for typos in `DEVELOPMNET= True`

 - Issue : During developing `update_reviews` in my ``Reviews`` class I have been constantly receiving an ``error 404``.
 - Steps I took to resolve: Refactoring the code and tried to chnage the `{% url %}` hovewer, after contacting Tutor support, with the assistance of Tutor Igor, we